netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 > LEXSCI does not describe language, like lexicology.

-It redesigns language from the perspective of "Agent-First".
+It redesigns human language from the perspective of "Agent-First".

-ALPHABITZ - is an optimized AI input, for extra human/AI comprehension, with simple_word accessibility.
+Making ALPHABITZ an optimized AI input dimension, for extra comprehension, with simple_word accessibility.

 ___